 Now Kiran is 40 years old and married with twin girls.
-But even today when he calls to tell me he is visiting his request on the phone is “Do you have all the ingredients to make the broccoli rice casserole?
-You know I’m gonna want to have some when I visit.”
+But even today when he calls to tell me he is visiting his request is “Do you have all the ingredients to make my broccoli rice casserole?”

 A couple of years ago Kiran visited me for a very short couple of days and I remember Hitesh and the girls asking me if I was going to make my broccoli rice casserole for him.
 I told them since he was only here for a couple of days and we may be eating out I wasn’t going to make it this time.
 Boy was my brother upset!
 He went back to Dallas and didn’t speak to me for months.

 Honestly, I had no idea he would take offense if I didn’t make it, it was as if I had somehow slighted him.
 Well, Kiran visited us this summer with his wife and twins, and guess what his first question was when he came home from the airport?

 My brother Kiran’s visit to California this summer with wife Prachi and twins Virina and Katalina

 Kiran’s twins hanging out with my twins 💞